 Please note, all animals* imported into the Bailiwick of Guernsey must be pre-notified in writing to the Office of Environmental Health and Pollution Regulation.
 See "Animal Import Notification" for more information.

-The General Import Licence does not cover animals listed as endangered by the Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES).
-Animals which are CITES listed, for example some parrots, tortoises and most birds of prey, require CITES import documentation.
+- Animals listed as endangered by the Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES) such as some parrots, tortoises and most birds of prey, require CITES import documentation as well as an import licence.
 Follow this link for more information on importing endangered species.

-- Pigeons can be imported into Guernsey without a licence from Alderney, Sark, Jersey, the United Kingdom and the Isle of Man provided that:
+- Pigeons can be imported into Guernsey without a specific import licence from Alderney, Sark, Jersey, the United Kingdom and the Isle of Man, a Member State of the European Community and Northern Ireland provided that: